yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 ## Future projects

 I’m still under a sort of “NDA” with the developers, so I’m not allowed to tell you what’s cooking yet, or else.
-Two words managed to escape, `Project Lime`.
+Two words still managed to escape, `Project Lime`.

 `Project Gaia` continues to progress, growing closer to the internal beta testing stage.
 Some of its standalone features have already been tested.